Akashdeepbt22/Uber_Analysis/README.md

 🧭 Why This Case Study Matters

 This case study was built not as an academic task, but as a real-world simulation of how a strategist or product team would evaluate Uber’s performance in a local market, identify deep inefficiencies, and build a high-potential product in response.
 The target?
-Egyptian university students – a demographic heavily underserved in transport reliability, safety, and affordability.
+Indian university students – a demographic heavily underserved in transport reliability, safety, and affordability.

 ## 🧠 The Problem That Started It All